National Graduates Survey (NGS)

 Target population

-The NGS target population for the 2023 cycle consists of all graduates from a recognized public postsecondary Canadian institution who graduated from their program sometime in 2020 and were living in Canada at the time of the survey.
+The NGS target population for the 2023 cycle consisted of all graduates from a recognized public postsecondary Canadian institution who graduated from their program sometime in 2020 and were living in Canada at the time of the survey.

 Includes: